Nelson Mandela Never Said One Of His Most Famous 'Quotes'

 Just a year later, he achieved an enormous victory for racial equality, becoming the first black president of South Africa as well as the first official elected there in multiracial polling.

-His inauguration speech became a point of worldwide pride, and people started quoting it — incorrectly.
+His inauguration speech became a point of worldwide pride, and people started quoting it — but they got one part wrong.

 We’ve all heard the reference: